PaperMC/docs/docs/paper/dev/api/component-api/intro.md

 ## Serializers

-Paper and Velocity come bundled with different serializers for converting between Components and other forms of serialized text.
+Paper and Velocity come bundled with different serializers for converting between `Component`s and other forms of serialized text.

 ### [GsonComponentSerializer](https://jd.advntr.dev/text-serializer-gson/latest)

-Converts between `Component` and JSON-formatted strings with convenience methods to directly deal with gson `JsonElement`.
+Converts between `Component` and JSON-formatted strings with convenience methods to directly deal with Gson's `JsonElement`.
 This conversion is lossless and is the preferred form of serialization for components that do not have to be edited by users regularly.